PhilippSpiess/Robotics_EPFL/README.md

 ## Microrobotics

-During the last year of my Bachelor in microengineering, with another student, we programmed an Epuck robot in C++ to follow a source sound and avoid obstacles.
-The project involved sound processing using FFT, motor control, proximity sensor signal processing and the use of a PID controller.
+During the last year of my Bachelor in microengineering, we programmed an Epuck robot in C++ to follow a sound source and avoid obstacles.
+The project involved sound processing using FFT, motor control with a PID controller, proximity sensor signal processing.

-## Mechanical Design
+## Conception de Mécanisme (mechanical design)

-In the second year of Bachelor, with three other students, we designed a « Tilt chopping mechanism » which could comply with the requirements of the "second mirror" of the Stratospheric Observatory for Infrared Astronomy (SOFIA) of the Boeing 747SP aircraft operated and maintained by NASA.
-The project involved a mobility analysis, dimensions & materials choices, cinematic & dynamic analysis and the use of recent technologies like flexible guidances.
+In the second year of Bachelor, with three other students, we designed a « Tilt chopping mechanism » which could comply for a real life case from the Stratospheric Observatory for Infrared Astronomy (SOFIA) of the Boeing 747SP aircraft operated and maintained by NASA.
+The project involved a mobility analysis, dimensions & materials choices, cinematic & dynamic analysis and the use of recent technologies like flexible guidances and every had to be in accordance with the specifications.